 man rsyncor you can check out this link.

-And that’s the gist on how to pull something from another server.
+And that’s the gist of how to pull something from another server.
 You can also use the push method where you push your contents from source to your destination.
-How you will do that is be just switching the specified source and destination around and running it from the source server, like this:
+How you will do that is by just switching the specified source and destination around and running it from the source server, like this:

 rsync -[OPTION] [DESTINATION] [USER]@[HOST]:[SRC-DIR]

-This is an article which looks just looks at the surface of rsync.
-I’ll urge you to test it for yourself and see what works and not.
+This is an article that looks just at the surface of rsync.
+We urge you to test it for yourself and see what works and not.